learn-co-curriculum/intro-to-ruby-programming-basics-what-is-a-program/README.md

 Now that we have a better sense of how to _read_ a Ruby program, its time to practice editing a program.
 In this lesson, there is one test that must be passed to continue on to the next lesson: fix the error in `a_ruby_program.rb`.

-As we've seen, we _know_ what the cause of the error is.
-The bareword `see` is undefined.
-We don't have any use for this bareword, so the easiest way to resolve our error is to just remove `see` from the file:
+As we've seen, we _know_ what the cause of the error is: the bareword `see` is undefined.
+We don't have any use for this bareword, so the easiest way to resolve our error is to just remove `see` from the file.

-1. Open up `a_ruby_program.rb`
+## Edit and Save the Ruby File

-2. At the bottom of the file, delete `see`.
-Save the file after deleting
+Open up `a_ruby_program.rb`.
+At the bottom of the file, delete `see`.
+This should fix our issue, but before we run the program again, we need to _save_.

+Anytime you make changes to a file (like the one you've just made) you need to save the file so your changes are preserved.
+If you forget to save the file before you run your tests, the last saved version of the file will be run -- **without your changes** -- and this can be very confusing!
+In this case, if you forget to save, the program will still produce an error when run.

+Always remember to save the file every time you make changes by selecting `Save` from the `File` menu in your editor.

+## Testing Your Work

-3. Run `learn` in the command line to run this lesson's test
-4. If you have successfuly fixed the problem, when `learn` is run, you should see the following print out:
+To run the test in this lesson and see if you have passed, type `learn` into the command line and press `enter`/`return`.
+If you have successfully fixed the problem, when `learn` is run, you should see the following print out:

 ```
 ./a_ruby_program.rb